Payroll for one employee

 Payroll that helps save time and money

-If you’re like most small business owners, you’d rather be spending your time perfecting your product or service, not calculating payroll deductions and signing cheques.
-ADP’s payroll software automates those tasks so you can focus on what matters most – growing your business.
+If you’re like many small business owners, you’d rather focus on your product or service, not spend hours doing payroll for one employee.
+ADP’s payroll software automates those calculations, deductions and payments so you can focus on growing your business.
 Our small business payroll can also help you avoid penalties for filing payroll taxes late or incorrectly.

 Access to compliance tools and tips

-With just one employee, you might think you can manage payroll on your own, but complexities can arise from more than just the size of your workforce.
-Regulations, for instance, are constantly changing and noncompliance is costly.
-That’s why ADP’s payroll software is designed to help you manage compliance-related items.
+With just one employee, you might think you can manage payroll on your own, but complexities go beyond headcount.
+Regulations are constantly changing, and noncompliance can be costly.
+Many business owner’s ask, “do I need payroll software for one employee?”.
+That’s why ADP’s payroll software is designed to help you manage compliance requirements with confidence.

 Trusted support when you need it

 Your employee relies on you for prompt wage payments, and you can count on us to help you deliver on that promise.
-Our knowledgeable payroll professionals can answer your questions.
+Our knowledgeable payroll professionals can answer your questions and guide you through running payroll for one employee with ease.
 And if something does go wrong, we’ll work to correct it and keep your payroll running smoothly.

 Online payroll that is always accessible

 ADP's online payroll system redefines convenience, offering unparalleled access anytime and anywhere through just a few clicks on your phone or tablet.
-This user-friendly platform allows you to effortlessly view your employee’s payroll details, ensuring efficient payroll management without the constraints of time or location.
+If you’ve ever asked yourself, “How do I do payroll for one employee?”
+This user-friendly platform provides a simple answer — making it easy to view your employee’s payroll details and manage payroll without the constraints of time or location.

 Join the nearly 40,000 Canadian small business clients that count on ADP for faster, smarter, easier payroll